joshhebert/Configs/README.md

     4. Vim
        Load up Vim and run :PlugInstall.
 This will pull down all the Vim plugins/conf I use.
-       But wait!
-There's more!
-       In ./.vim/plugged, there's work to be done.
-        - In vimproc.vim, run "make"
-        - In YouCompleteMe, run "./install.sh --clang-completer"

 Everything should now be set